kvfrans/learn/README.md

 # Learning ML in High School
-A guide to learning machine learning in high school, by high schoolers.
+A guide to learning machine learning in high school, by high schoolers who know some stuff about machine learning.